Change Point Detection of Events in Molecular Simulations using dupin: Results

 We begin by constructing feature vectors for every frame up to a total number of frames $N_\mathrm{frames}$.
 A feature vector is a set of $n$ features used to describe a data point in an $n$-dimensional space.
 Order parameters (MSM, local density, etc.) are examples of features.
 For our case, we refer to features that describe aspects of a given point/time in a trajectory.
 We combine the feature vectors into a signal $S$, which is a matrix of size $N_\mathrm{frames} \times N_\mathrm{features}$.
 Each matrix element $s_{ij}$ in $S$ contains the value of one of the features in one of the frames of the trajectory.
 We assume that any change in a molecular system can be adequately described by a such a signal.
 Changes in the system are thus indicated by changes in the feature vectors over time/frames.

 The \textit{generate} step requires us to choose the class of features that will be computed for every frame.
 Once the feature data is generated, non-scalar or vector features (e.g.\ per-particle quantities such as Steinhardt order parameters~\cite{steinhardt.etal1983}) must first be reduced.
 Reduction takes a vector feature and converts it through a variety of reducers (functions) to a finite number of scalar features representative of the distribution.
 Scalar features are never reduced (they are already scalar).
 The \textit{reduce} step cannot be used on global properties (scalar features) such as system potential energy, but is required for per-particle or high dimensional properties (vector features) like the per-particle potential energy.
-Examples of scalar features resulting from a \textit{reduce} step include the maximum value, minimum value, mean, mode, median, range, $n$-th greatest, $n$-th least, etc. Reducers that operate on the extrema of multi-dimensional features are often an appropriate choice because transitions often occur at extrema (minima or maxima) of a feature.
+Examples of scalar features resulting from a \textit{reduce} step include the maximum value, minimum value, mean, mode, median, range, $n$-th greatest, $n$-th least, etc. \pkg{dupin} offers several novel reducers that are not commonly used in literature, such as the $n$-th greatest and least reducers.
+Such reducers aren't useful in settings the descriptors are usually used, such as description of global structure, but are the appropriate choice for detecting transitions in trajectories.
+This is because initial transition events occur at tails (minima or maxima) of the descriptor distributions.